Wichita, KS, Schools Offering CAD Design Programs

 Source: *NCES College Navigator.

-Wichita Area Technical College offers certificate and 2-year degree programs.
-It also offers a variety of continued education and customized training programs that can be tailored to the needs of an individual business looking to train its staff in marketing, LEAN manufacturing, supply chain management and other areas.
+WSU Tech offers certificate and 2-year degree programs.
+It also offers a variety of continuing education and customized training programs that can be tailored to the needs of an individual business looking to improve its staff's computer, communications or supervisory skills, among other areas.

 Certificate of Completion in Engineering Design Technology (AutoCAD)

 This program trains students to use CAD software to develop manufacturing and technology products.
-People can also expect to take courses in mathematics, technical drawing and drafting.
+People can also expect to take courses in mathematics and blueprint reading.

 Certificate of Completion in Architectural Design Technology (Chief Architect)

 CAD courses in this program focus on the design of buildings for commercial and residential use.
-They cover machine drafting, technical specifications and computers.
+They cover industrial processes and the use of desktop software used in the field of architecture.

 Certificate of Completion in Engineering Design Technology (CATIA Mechanical Design)

-This 15-credit-hour program covers CAD within the context of designing mechanical and machine products.
-Students learn about 3-D modeling, electrical design and machine tool technologies.
-They can choose from a mechanical design or mechanical engineering design track.
+This 12-credit-hour program covers CAD within the context of designing mechanical and machine products.
+Students learn about CATIA part design and sketching, drafting and assembly design.

 Associate of Applied Science in Engineering Design Technology